 10. Picture this.

 I had a good friend tell me that if it were sunny every day she would take it for granted.
-No matter your feelings on winter, love it or hate it, if you are feeling extra tired, fatigued, unmotivated, or sad, the season could be playing role.
-If these simple tips do not help you, do not hesitate making an appointment with your doctor.
+No matter your feelings on winter, love it or hate it, if you are feeling extra tired, fatigued, unmotivated, or sad, the season could be playing a role in that.
+If these simple tips don’t help you out much, do not hesitate to make an appointment with your doctor.

 How do you like to beat the winter blues?